akashdip2001/git-github/README.md

 ![Git Configuration](https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif)

-# Or, 🦖 Clone an Existing Repository Locally, Edit, and Push from GitHub
+# Or, 🦖 Clone an Existing Repository Locally, Edit, and Push from GitHub <a name="clone-Repository"></a>

 ---